LimiFrog/LimiFrog-SW/projects/README.txt

 	5) Proximity and Distance Detector
 	6) Pressure Sensor

 Demo_Extension_Port:
 	Use pins of extension port as GPIO, UART, SPI, IT, PWM, etc.
 	Can be mostly self-checking by having external loopback.

+Demo_External_GPS:
+	Get GPS geolocation data from Adafruit's "Ultimate GPS" break-out board (MediaTek MTK3339 based), connected to LimiFrog through its extension connector.
+        Update information (latitude, longitude and some more) every few seconds, display on screen and fill .CSV log file on LimiFrog's file system.
+        File can then be opened on PC when connecting LimiFrog to USB.